Research interests

 [see e.g. Phys.
 Rev. X 5, 011022 (2015)]

-We are interested in utilizing and developing new types of numerical methods for simulating
+We are interested in developing new types of numerical methods for simulating

-grows exponentially with the number of particles of a many-body system.
+grows exponentially with the number of particles.
 Remarkably, it

 is still not necessarily just the size of the system that makes a quantum evolution hard